solid-stack-solutions/voycar-backend/README.md

 //Todo: list general conventions for development

 //Todo: helpful information and how-to's for development
-## Possible fix testcontainers when using wsl instead of Docker Desktop
+## Fix testcontainers when using WSL without Docker Desktop
-**This fix needs certain modifications in the App.cs.
+**This fix needs certain modifications in `App.cs`.
-When working with other team-members who are on other platforms or use Docker Desktop instead of wls this fix will break their setup**
+When working with other team members who are on other platforms or use Docker Desktop instead of WSL this fix will break their setup.**

-Go into your wsl terminal and navigate to ` /etc/docker/`.
-Create a **daemon.json** (or modify if already existing) File with the following content:
+Navigate to `/etc/docker/` in a WSL terminal.
+Create (or modify) a file called `daemon.json` with the following content:
 ```json
 {
     "hosts": [